pjsip/pjproject_docs/docs/source/specific-guides/perf_footprint/pjmedia_mips.rst

 .. note::

-   Although this article is very old (last updated 2008), the listed PJMEDIA algorithms haven't changed very much, hence the result may still be useful.
+   Although this article is very old (last updated in 2008), the listed PJMEDIA algorithms haven't changed very much, hence the result may still be useful.